Young Practitioners and Scholars Essay Competition 2024

 Authors are free to choose the topic of their essay to the extent that it relates to EU investment law and arbitration, including one of the topics in the Call for Papers for this issue:

-- Investment protection standards under existing EU law
+- Existing investment protection standards under EU law

 - Human rights and EU investment law and arbitration